ethereum/portal-network-specs/state-network.md

 content_id             := sha256(content_key)
 ```

-#### Account Trie Node for Retrival
+#### Account Trie Node: FINDCONTENT/FOUNDCONTENT

-This data type represents a node from the main state trie when retrieved from another node by explicit request.
+This data type represents a node from the main state trie when retrieved from another node via FINDCONTENT/FOUNDCONTENT.

 ```